Natural Features of Kansas

 One doesn't have to spend much time traveling across Kansas to realize the pronounced influence that humans have exerted upon the Kansas landscape.
 The greatest impact being the expansive conversion of diverse grasslands to the monoculture of cropland.
 Only those very few prairie landscapes that are impractical to convert due to topography or geology have been conserved.

-— The Kansas-Nebraska Act of May 1854, created the Territory of Kansas, which extended from the western boundary of Missouri to the summit of the Rocky Mountains and from 37° to 40° latitude on the south and north.
+— The Kansas-Nebraska Act of May 1854, created the Territory of Kansas, which extended from the western boundary of Missouri to the summit of the Rocky Mountains and from 37° to 40° latitude (excluding New Mexico territory in the southwest) on the south and north.

 Kansas became a state following the ratification of the Wyandotte Constitution (the fourth attempt at creating such by the inhabitants of the Kansas Territory) by the US Congress and upon the signing by President James Buchanan of that bill into law on January 29, 1861.

-The Wyandotte Constitution set the present borders of Kansas thusly:
+The Wyandotte Constitution set the borders of Kansas as:

 - South – The 37th parallel of north latitude.